akela-lang/akela/README.md

 recursive decent parsing, type checking, and testing tools.
 Code generation has been lightly worked on.

+I am working transitioning the syntax tree to be a tagged union.
-I am converting developer intensive run unit test cases (src/akela-llvm-unit) to the new script-based end-to-end tests (src/akela-run-test).
-Check out the [todo](doc/todo.md) to see what I will be working on in the near term.
+See the [todo](doc/todo.md) for what I will be working on in the near term.

 ## Project Goals
 Many of the following goals are aspirational.